|Microsoft SQL Server 2019: A Beginner's Guide, 7th Ed|

 Author: Dusan Petkovic

 This book aims “…to provide a comprehensive introduction to SQL Server that is friendly to beginners.”
 How does it fare?

 The book’s introduction suggests that both new and existing SQL Server users could find the book useful, being suitable for such diverse roles as developers, admins, Business Intelligence, and Data Scientists.

 A brief look at the table of contents gives an indication of the scope and depth of topics covered.
-This ranges from an introduction to normal forms, to the use of Machine Learning Services (Python/R), and from simple SQL syntax to Multi-version Concurrency Control.
+This ranges from the basics such as SQL database recovery and an introduction to normal forms, to the use of Machine Learning Services (Python/R), and from simple SQL syntax to Multi-version Concurrency Control.

 The book consists of 33 chapters, grouped into six parts.
 Below is an exploration of the topics covered in the various parts, together with any salient observations.

 The first part of this book covers basic database concepts, these include: